 OR WAIT null SECS

-Eighteen years ago, I had a job at AOL.
+Years ago, I had a job at AOL.
 Remember them?
 In a certain era, for a certain generation, it was the only way to get online.
-Around that time, in the corner of the living room in my rented apartment, I had a desk.
-And on that desk I had a huge CRT monitor connected to a PC tower.
-It was the only place I could get on the internet.
-That was it.
+At that time, I had a desk upon which I had a huge CRT monitor connected to a PC tower.
+It was the only place I could get onto the internet.
 I was stuck in front of a machine that was, in turn, hooked up to a phone line that gave me an online experience that pales in comparison to what we all enjoy now.

-Today, I can do most everything I want—book a hotel, watch a movie, read the news, go shopping—from anywhere, with nothing more than the phone in my pocket.
-Unthinkable during the era of the 56k modem but commonplace today.
+Today, I can do almost everything I want—book a hotel, watch a movie, go shopping—from anywhere, with nothing more than the phone in my pocket.
 The connection between what we can do online, with computing, and a physical location has long been broken.
 Here is my prediction: the same transformative upheaval is coming in the life sciences.
 It will happen within the decade, and it will be contract development and manufacturing organizations (CDMOs) that lead the way.

 In the early days of the pandemic, the global response from the life sciences was an inspiration.
 It told us, among many other things, that rapid development for the biomanufacturing industry has never been more vital.
 With the explosion of therapeutic modalities in recent years, it also told us that the role of the CDMO is only going to become more important.
 As biotechnology continues to step up to the world’s biggest problems, this need will accelerate.
 Both growing and established pharma organizations will look to CDMOs to augment their capabilities which will, in turn, grow their capacity and spur the founding and funding of many more.